Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2025 Guide)

 Once it has the data it needs, a traditional journey orchestration engine can help marketers manage and curate the customer journey in one place, rather than building campaigns and executing them individually across different channels.

 There is a diverse array of journey orchestration platforms available on the market, each with their own strengths and features.
-But Bloomreach Engagement is the only marketing platform that offers the powerful capabilities of a CDP, dynamic and thorough analytics with machine learning capabilities, and omnichannel flows that natively integrate every marketing channel — all within a single solution.
+But Bloomreach Engagement offers the powerful capabilities of a CDP, dynamic and thorough analytics with machine learning capabilities, and omnichannel flows that natively integrate every marketing channel, including your website — all within a single solution.

 No other software gives you such complete control over every aspect of the customer journey, which in turn allows you to build unique experiences across all channels and devices.